Emily Ratajkowski Goes Braless In Tiny White Crop Tank & Cowprint Pants

 She also shared her hair tricks.

 “I use the Kérastase Elixir because it’s not too heavy, which is a problem with a lot of oils with my kind of hair.
-It justs keep it really fresh and the ends looking really good,” she said.
+It just keeps it really fresh and the ends looking really good,” she said.